 Subdivision of property requires submittal and approval of a tentative map or a vesting tentative map, which serve primarily to locate existing and proposed boundaries of all lots, building envelopes, and associated roads and utilities.
-If a developer seeks approval of a vesting tentative map in a planned zoning district, design reviews for the future development on the new lots areis typically required.
-Public hearings before the Deputy Zoning Administrator are required for Ssubdivisions.
-Subdivisions typically require a negative declaration, but larger subdivisions may be required to undergo an EIR.
+If a developer seeks approval of a vesting tentative map in a planned zoning district, design reviews for the future development on the new lots are typically required.
+Public hearings before the Deputy Zoning Administrator are required for subdivisions.
+Subdivisions typically require a negative declaration, but larger subdivisions may require an EIR.